When Not To Start a RelationshipBy Dr. Margaret Paul

 Again, these fears do not need to be healed before starting a relationship, but unless you are in the process of healing them and continue to do Inner Bonding work within a relationship, there is a good chance that you will recreate another unsuccessful relationship.

 A relationship is a wonderful arena for healing and growth when both people are devoted to learning to be a strong loving adult.
-If you are on a devoted healing and learning Inner Bonding path, make sure that your new partner is too!
+If you are on a devoted healing and learning Inner Bonding path, make sure that your new partner is also on a learning and healing path.

 Send this article to a friend Print this article Bookmarked 7 time(s)